gsiotas/trikala-cinema-dashboard-widget/README.md

 # trikala-cinema-dashboard-widget
 Widget for Dashboard for Mac OS that shows the available movies and showtimes in the cinemas of the city of Trikala, Greece.

-Quick download of latest version
+<a href="https://github.com/gsiotas/trikala-cinema-dashboard-widget/blob/master/trikala_cinemas_widget.zip">Quick download of latest version</a>

 ---